-The following rules shall apply to appellate review by the Accreditation Appeal Panel (hereafter referred to as AAP) of an adverse accreditation decision of the Council on Accreditation of Nurse Anesthesia Educational Programs (hereafter referred to as COA).
+The following rules shall apply to appellate review by the Accreditation Appeal Panel (hereafter referred to as AAP) of an adverse accreditation decision or probation decision of the Council on Accreditation of Nurse Anesthesia Educational Programs (hereafter referred to as COA).

-A nurse anesthesia educational program that has received an adverse accreditation decision may appeal that decision only after (1) the program has requested reconsideration of the initial adverse decision from the COA and (2) the COA has upheld its initial adverse decision.
+A nurse anesthesia educational program that has received an adverse accreditation decision or probation decision may appeal that decision only after (1) the program has requested reconsideration of the initial adverse decision or probation decision from the COA and (2) the COA has upheld its initial adverse decision or probation decision.